Supra Matrix Function Centralities

 Computation Time

-• Focusing on specific layers rather than the full supra-matrix
+• Focus on specific layers rather than the full supra-matrix

-• Using other centrality measures like degree or PageRank
+• Consider cheaper centrality measures (e.g., degree or PageRank)

 Parameter Guidelines